ssciwr/ssc-spack-repository/README.md

 allows to build consistent scientific software stacks from source.
 Spack is the state of the art for system administrators in HPC centers but is also increasingly popular in end user scenarios.
-One particular strength of Spack is the handling of built variants of packages and their dependencies.
+One particular strength of Spack is the handling of build variants of packages and their dependencies.

 This repository defines some package recipes that are maintained by the Scientific Software Center of Heidelberg University.